 I met a street player while I was taking a trip to the grocery store.
 The man was playing his instrument, right outside the entrance.
 After he stopped playing, I asked him a few of questions about his music.
 He said that he was born into a musical family.
 He always played music in good times and bad times.

 We were talking about his instrument, which looked like flute but it wasn’t a flute.
 It was called a recorder.
 He played beautifully.
 People stopped to admire his music and to tip him.

-No matter the origin, I think they all sound beautiful.
+When played well, I think they all sound beautiful.

-He was giving me some lessons on how to strum the guitar.
+My close friend is also a musician.
+He had been giving me some lessons on how to strum the guitar.
 There is so much to know, how to hold the guitar, where to put your feet when you are playing, frets on the guitar, tuning the guitar, pitch, notes.
 Those are just basics.

 What to do in Houston if you had couple of days to spend?